 - Persons in Special Authorizations (Spec Auth), departmental affiliates that act like employees, Student Employees or Interns who are not UW-Madison employees, large "traditional" affiliate populations that require Wiscard like WARF, UW Foundation, USDA, ROTC, among others.
 Contact email@example.com for more information.

 - For more information on NetID eligibility, please see NetID - Eligibility Policy.

 - All identities that are NetID eligible — especially (but not limited to) POIs, Special Authorizations, or invitation to Special Populations — are not inherently eligible for any services, especially services like Office365.
 Administrators are able to request services for groups within Manifest using steps in Manifest - Services.

 - For people who are going to become employees, an HR office can enter them into HRS as far in advance as they'd like to activate their NetID services, such as Office 365 and MyUW access.
 They can then activate the future employee's NetID early by following the steps in My UW Early NetID Activation for New Employees/POIs (UW-Madison only).

 Consider using Wisconsin Federation (UW System) Login

 University of Wisconsin is part of international Federations that may provide the ability for people to use identities from their home institution to access your resources.
-We can connect with identities from any UW System Institution (Wisconsin Federation), UW Health, US Higher Education and Research (InCommon Federation), and worldwide (eduGAIN).
+We can connect with identities from any UW System Institution, UW Health, US Higher Education and Research (InCommon Federation), and worldwide (eduGAIN).